-Green Thai Chicken Coconut Curry is sweet and creamy, spicy to taste, and pungent with just the right amount of salt... it's a recipe that you've got to try.
+Thai food is such a delight.
+It is intense in flavor and tastes exotic in the best way.
+Green Thai Chicken Coconut Curry is sweet, creamy, spicy to taste and has the most fragrant sauce.
+It’s a recipe that you've got to try.

 - 1/4 cup oil (oil, peanut, coconut)